vaibhavdeo21/Finance-React-Client/README.md

 ## 📂 Folder Structure (The Blueprint)

-We organized the React app to separate "Pages" (Views) from "Components".
+We organized the React app to separate "Pages" (Views) from "Components" (Building Blocks).

 ```text
 finance-react-client/